toextendmylimits/top75/README.md

 236 Lowest Common Ancestor of a Binary Tree -- Memorize
 104 Maximum Depth of Binary Tree -- Quick look

+### Binary Search Tree
+700. Search in a Binary Search Tree -- Memorize

 ## Array/String
 1768 Merge Strings Alternately -- Check again
 345 Reverse Vowels of a String -- Memorize.
 Use list to convert string to array/list.